ClintH/remote/README.md

 ## Remote helper

 The remote helper is useful if your sketch is running on a mobile device when you do not have easy access to DevTools.
+Features of the remote helper are automatically enabled if elements with the necessary ids are present ont he page.

-Enable it by setting `remote` to true in the options.
+Disable the remote helper by setting `disableRemote` to true in the options.

 To use this, make sure your HTML page contains: